-India Demands Focus on Climate Finance as COP29 Shifts Toward Mitigation Goals
+India Demands Focus on Climate Finance as COP29 Focuses on Mitigation Goals

 India demands equitable climate finance at CoP29, criticizing the shift from funding commitments to mitigation-focused discourse.